deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (x) The individual carries out an action that involves malicious intent to misuse their power as a law enforcement officer, also known as “Rogue.”

-(xi) Where the individual requests that their certification is revoked.
+(xi) Whereas the individual requests that their certification is revoked.

 (xii) The individual has three or more active warnings or strikes on their certification.